England Football Online

 P 8 of 14, W 7 - D 1 - L 0 - F 43 - A 5.
 P 68 of 195, W 49 - D 13 - L 6 - F 239 - A 60.

-team chosen in Birmingham on Monday, 1 February 1909.
+the team is chosen at The Grand Hotel in Birmingham on Monday afternoon, 1 February 1909.

 England Lineup